Chichen Itza Yucatan Peninsula, Mexico Travel Guide

 Natural sinkholes from collapsed limestone, revealing underground water.
 They range from open pools to deep caverns, ideal for water fun like swimming and snorkeling.

-Cenote X'keken and Cenote Samulá near Valladolid offer unique underground swimming, featuring stalactites and breathtaking light shafts.
+Cenote X'keken and Cenote Samulá near Valladolid offer unique underground swimming, featuring stalactites and awe-inspiring light shafts.

 Also near Valladolid, a semi-open cenote with a popular rope swing for an adventurous swim.
-Provides a refreshing escape from the heat.
+Provides an escape that refreshes you from the heat.

-Within Chichen Itza, you might spot iguanas, various bird species, plus brightly colored butterflies.
+Within Chichen Itza, you might spot iguanas, various bird species, and colorful butterflies.
 For flamingos, a trip to Rio Lagartos or Celestún is needed.

 In Valladolid, explore side roads for authentic eateries.
 Visit smaller, less famous cenotes for a more serene swimming experience, popular with locals.